HEnquist/camilladsp/README.md

 The sample format is always 32-bit float (FLOAT32LE) even if the device is configured to use another format.

 ## Jack
-TODO
 The jack server must be running.

+TODO: add information on device name.
+Setting `device` to "default" uses the default port.

 Jack support is provided by the CPAL library.

-The sample format is always?
-32-bit float (FLOAT32LE).
+The sample format is always 32-bit float (FLOAT32LE).

 # Configuration